-- i.a.Evidence that a subsurface wastewater disposal permit has been secured (if required) by the applicant or his authorized agent. - 4.2.
-All Other Applications for Site Plan Review and/or Conditional Use Approval, other than a single-family dwelling, accessory apartment or home occupation, must contain the following information: - a.
+- Applications for Site Plan Review and/or a Conditional Use must be submitted on application formsprovided by the town.
+The complete application form, evidence of payment of the required fees, and the required plans and related information must be submitted to the CEO.
+The submission must contain at least the following exhibits and information unless specifically waived in writing. - 2.
+All Applications for Site Plan Review and/or Conditional Use Approval must contain the following information: - a.
 A fully executed and signed copy of the application for site plan review, plus ten (10) copies of the same or as requested by the CEO. - b.
 Evidence of payment of the application and technical review fees. - c.
-Ten (10) copies of written materials plus ten (10) sets of maps or drawings containing the information listed\below, along with one (1) electronic version of the entire submission.
+Ten (10) copies of written materials plus ten (10) sets of maps or drawings containing the information listed below, along with one (1) electronic version of the entire submission.
 The written materials must be contained in a bound report.
 The original maps or drawings must be at a scale sufficient to allow review of the items listed under the approval standards and criteria, but in no case shall be more than 100 feet to the inch for that portion of the tract of land being proposed for development.
 Map sets may be reduced to a size of 11 by 17 inches.